one3qualsone/elastic-finance/frontend/src/app/learn/beginner/bond-components/bond-components.md

 ### 1. Issuer

 The issuer is the entity borrowing money by selling the bond.
-The issuer's name appears at the top of the bond certificate and represents the organization responsible for:
+The issuer's name appears at the top of the bond certificate and represents the organisation responsible for:
 - Making timely interest payments
 - Repaying the principal at maturity
 - Honoring all terms of the bond agreement